Blue Cornbread Muffins | Easy steps to make Cornbread Muffins at home

 - In a large bowl, combine flour, cornmeal, sugar, baking powder, baking soda, and salt.
 Stir milk mixture in with dry ingredients until just blended.
 With a spatula, fold in corn kernels.

 - Scoop into muffin pan.
-Bake in preheated oven for 15 to 20 minutes (or until a toothpick inserted in center comes out clean).
+Bake in preheated oven for 15 to 20 minutes (or until a toothpick inserted in the center comes out clean).
 Serve warm.